ibrow19/GGXrdReplayTakeover/README.md

 The takeover countdown is a short delay before takeover takes effect after pressing play.
 The number of frames can be configured using the slider in the replay takeover window.

 ## Using Save States
 Enter training mode, a Save State window should pop up with info about the current save state data.
+You can select from 10 different saved states.

 <img width="225" height="104" alt="image" src="https://github.com/user-attachments/assets/30be80ec-e33d-4b12-8919-706b2a92d75a" />